brandur/org/articles/aws-intrinsic-static.md

 unlimited scalability, and a deployment process based on pull requests that's so easy that within five years you'll probably have forgotten how it works.
-And despite all of this, unless you're running a _hugely_ successful site, costs will probably run in the low single digits of dollars a month.
+And despite all of this, unless you're running a _hugely_ successful site, costs will probably run in the low single digits of dollars a month (or less).

 [aws-cli]: https://aws.amazon.com/cli/
 [aws-console]: https://aws.amazon.com/console/